 A study of the modern historical forces and events that have culminated in the creation of Europe.
 This course explores topics including World War I and its disastrous peace settlement, the mass destruction and atrocities of World War II, and the political, cultural, and economic processes that created the European Union of the twenty-first century.
+This course fulfills the general education distribution requirement for History.
 (Fall, even years)